One-dimensional Quantum Spin Dynamics of Bethe String States: The longitudinal dynamic spin structure factor

-\paragraph*{The longitudinal DSF.} We continue to present the longitudinal DSF $S^{zz}(q,\omega)$ of Eq.~(\ref{eq:Hamiltonian}).
-This quantity is equivalent to the dynamic density-density correlations of a $1D$ interacting spinless fermion system through the Jordan-Wigner transformation with the identification of the Fermi wavevector $k_f=\frac{1}{2}\pi(1-2m)$.
-After taking into account excitations of $1\psi\psi^{*}$, $2\psi\psi^{*}$, and $1\chi^{(2)}1\psi\psi$ states, the integrated intensity $\nu_{zz}$ and the FFM ratio $\nu^{(1)}_T$ reach excellent saturation levels as presented in Appendix \ref{sect:more}.
-Furthermore the momentum-resolved ratios $\nu^{(1)}_{zz}(q)$ at representative polarizations and the intensities of $S^{zz}(q,\omega)$ are plotted in Fig.~\ref{fig:szz}.
+The calculated spectra weights are plotted in Fig. \ref{fig:DSF} $d$, $e$, and $f$ for $2m=0.2,0.5$ and $0.8$, respectively.
+This quantity is equivalent to the dynamic density-density correlations of a $1D$ interacting spinless fermion system through the Jordan-Wigner transformation with the identification of the Fermi wavevector $k_f=\frac{\pi}{2}(1-2m)$.

 At small polarizations, the contribution of string states dominates the high energy spectra branch.
 The low energy excitations in the long wavelength regime are very coherent due to the structure of 1D phase space, while those at $2k_f$ are incoherent, both of which can be described by the 1D Luttinger liquid theory \cite{Voit1993}.
 The high energy excitations are the reminiscence of the gapped excitonic excitations in the commensurate N\'eel background.
 As increasing polarization, particle filling touches the band bottom where the band curvature is important, and thus the low energy coherent excitations are suppressed and particle-hole continuum becomes more prominent.
-When the ground state evolves further away from commensurability, the spectra from the string state excitations diminish.
+When the ground state evolves further away towards the fully polarization, the low energy excitations are more incoherent, and the spectra from the string state excitations diminish.